 Chord Symbols

-It is not a descriptor of what voicing should be played.
+A chord symbol is an expectation of tonality.
+It is not a descriptor of what voicing should be

+played.
 In fact, it is a better descriptor as what notes not to play.

 For instance the chord symbol C

 The player has the freedom to voice the chord however they see fit.
+Sometimes chords can even be

-as long as the tonality and/or function is fulfilled.
+substituted with entirely different chords, as long as the tonality and/or function is

-If an arrangement needs to express specific voicings,
+If an arrangement needs to express specific voicings, sheet music, tablature, or chord diagrams should

 Do not write chords like D7sus4(add9, no5).
 That's nonsense.
+D7(sus), D9(sus), or even C/D are much

-else let the player voice the chord however they wish.
+player voice the chord however they wish.

 Anatomy of a chord symbol